superfluid-finance/protocol-monorepo/packages/subgraph/README.md

 ## Deploy the Subgraph

-Here in `packages/subgraph` enter the contract addresses from the previous step in `config/local/json`.
+Enter the contract addresses from the previous step in `config/local/json`.

 We are now ready to deploy our subgraph.